nishajas291-crypto/SOC-Threat-Detection-Lab-using-Splunk/README.md

 ## Project Overview

-This project demonstrates a **Security Operations Center (SOC) threat detection lab** built using **Splunk Enterprise** to monitor, analyze, and detect suspicious activities from **Windows Security Logs**.
+This project demonstrates a Security Operations Center (SOC) threat detection lab built with Splunk Enterprise to monitor, analyze, and detect suspicious activity in Windows Security Logs.

-The lab simulates **multiple failed login attempts** to replicate a **brute-force attack scenario** and demonstrates how a SOC analyst can detect, investigate, and respond using SIEM tools.
+The lab simulates multiple failed login attempts to replicate a brute-force attack scenario and demonstrates how a SOC analyst can detect, investigate, and respond using SIEM tools.

 This project provides practical experience in **log analysis, threat detection, SIEM monitoring, dashboard creation, and alert configuration**.